vault27/Foundation/paloalto.md

 - In MGMT cert put to SAN field all firewall hostnames and IPs
 - Everytime you add new firewall add new IP and hostname and regenerate cert and push it to firewalls and reconfigure TLS profile

+**Backup/Restore**

+- Panorama automatically saves a new version of the running configuration whenever you commit changes and you can restore any of those versions
+- You can save named configuration snapshot manually choosing Templates and Device Groups
+- When you revert changes, you are replacing settings in the current candidate configuration with settings from another configuration
+- Reverting a Panorama management server configuration requires a full commit after revert and must be performed by a superuser
+- Revert to a previous version of the running configuration that is stored on Panorama: **PanoramaSetupOperations, Load Panorama configuration version**
+- You can select Templates and Device Groups

 **Overrides**

 - Any option on firewall received from stack can be changed locally